 If crypto assets are held by the licensed entity, what are the related capital requirements (risk weights, etc.)?

 The U.S. does not prescribe specific rules for the capital treatment of crypto assets.
 However, banking regulators have issued statements cautioning against bank exposure to crypto assets.
-As noted above, in January 2023, the Federal Reserve, FDIC and OCC issued a joint statement outlining key risks associated with crypto assets, in which the regulators stated that, “based on the agencies’ current understanding and experience to date, the agencies believe that issuing or holding as principal crypto-assets that are issued, stored, or transferred on an open, public, and/or decentralized network, or similar system is highly likely to be inconsistent with safe and sound banking practices.”
+As noted above, in January 2023, the Federal Reserve, FDIC, and OCC issued a joint statement outlining key risks associated with crypto assets, in which the regulators stated that, “based on the agencies’ current understanding and experience to date, the agencies believe that issuing or holding as principal crypto-assets that are issued, stored, or transferred on an open, public, and/or decentralized network, or similar system is highly likely to be inconsistent with safe and sound banking practices.”
+The OCC withdrew from the joint statement in March 2025.

 In December 2022, the Basel Committee on Banking Supervision finalized standards for banks to manage their exposure to crypto assets.
-These standards provide very conservative capital treatment for crypto assets exposures.
+These standards provide very conservative capital treatment for crypto asset exposures.
+The standards are expected to be implemented by each jurisdiction’s regulators by January 1, 2025.
+It is important to note that, under the Basel standards, more volatile yet popular crypto asset exposures such as Bitcoin would receive a very onerous 1,250 percent risk weight, effectively “dollar-for-dollar capital treatment.”
 Whether and how these standards are adopted by U.S. regulators remains uncertain.

 What is the general application process for bank licenses and what is the average timing?

-As part of the applications required to obtain a bank license, the organizing parties will be required to submit a significant amount of information to the regulators about the proposed bank’s operations, including, but not limited to: biographical and financial information of the individuals filing the charter applications and the prospective management and directors of the bank, a comprehensive business plan, proposed levels of capital and liquidity, compliance program materials, and the proposed bank’s plans for meeting the credit needs of its community, including low- and moderate-income (“LMI”) neighborhoods.
+As part of the applications required to obtain a bank license, the organizing parties will be required to submit a significant amount of information to regulators about the proposed bank’s operations, including, but not limited to: biographical and financial information of the individuals filing the charter applications and the prospective management and directors of the bank, a comprehensive business plan, proposed levels of capital and liquidity, compliance program materials, and the proposed bank’s plans for meeting the credit needs of its community, including low- and moderate-income neighborhoods.
+Domestic de novo bank application and approval volumes have declined substantially since the Great Recession due in part to higher capital requirements and heightened scrutiny in the approval process.
 The entire process for obtaining a banking license can take a year or longer.

 Is mere cross-border activity permissible?
 If yes, what are the requirements?

-A foreign banking organization may establish a branch, agency or commercial lending agency in the United Stated upon obtaining prior approval from the Federal Reserve.
+A foreign banking organization may establish a branch, agency, or commercial lending agency in the United Stated upon obtaining prior approval from the Federal Reserve.
 In addition, the foreign banking organization may be required to obtain prior approval from the OCC or the state banking authority in which the branch is located.
-A foreign banking organization with banking operations in the United States is treated as a bank holding company for purposes of the BHC Act and is subject to activities restrictions in the same manner as applicable to U.S. BHCs.
-Generally, the U.S. activities and investments of foreign banking organizations are subject to the same limitations as domestic BHCs under a policy of so-called “national treatment”.
+A foreign banking organization with banking operations in the United States is treated as a BHC for purposes of the BHC Act and is subject to activities restrictions in the same manner as applicable to U.S. BHCs.
+Generally, the U.S. activities and investments of foreign banking organizations are subject to the same limitations as domestic BHCs under a policy of so-called “national treatment.”

 Certain foreign banking organizations that directly or indirectly control a U.S. bank, or are required to establish an intermediate holding company under the Federal Reserve’s enhanced prudential standards, also are subject to various prudential and risk management requirements.